The 10 Biggest Data Breaches [With Chart]

 Think about this - every day, how many times do you log in to a website or smartphone app?
-The number of usernames and passwords we have at our disposal is growing by the day - and hackers and criminals aim to have them at their disposal too, leading many to be at risk of some of the biggest data breaches of all-time.
-We’ve spoken previously about the importance of preventing data breaches.
-As January 28 is Data Privacy Day, there is no better time to reinforce the importance of keeping information secure.
+The number of usernames and passwords we have at our disposal is growing by the day - and hackers and criminals aim to have them at their disposal too, leading many to be at risk of some of the biggest data breaches of all time.

-We’ve collated this list of the biggest data breaches to show how personal data is constantly at risk of vulnerability.
+We collated this list of the largest data breaches to show how personal data is constantly at risk of vulnerability.
 These security breaches affected some of the largest organizations in the world - and millions of their users.

 Date: August 2013